 If the infection was in the stomach or duodenum (the first part of the small intestine), then functional dyspepsia (indigestion) was more likely.

-Dyspepsia is a fancy name for indigestion and isn't actually a symptom itself but refers to pain or discomfort in the upper abdomen that occurs after eating.
-Symptoms of dyspepsia include bloating, discomfort, pain, nausea, feeling too full and gas.
+("Dyspepsia" is just a fancy name for indigestion.
+And isn't actually a symptom itself but refers to pain or discomfort in the upper abdomen that happens after eating.
+Symptoms of dyspepsia include bloating, discomfort, pain, nausea, feeling too full and gas.)

 In these cases, the researchers note that the symptoms that point to an IBS diagnosis, are actually covering up a gluten sensitivity.